fredp03/web-interface-luna/README.md

    ```

 2. **Open the web interface:**
-   Navigate to `http://localhost:5000` in your web browser
+   Navigate to `http://localhost:5001` in your web browser for the primary
+   controller, or `http://localhost:5002` for the secondary one

 3. **Configure LUNA:**
    - In LUNA, go to **Preferences → Controllers**